CodeRevenge/udemy-speeds/README.md

 ---

+## New Version 1.1 is here [WORKING AGAIN] (June 15th, 2021)

 ![Udemy Speeds](./icons/udemy.png)

 You can download and install the addon [here](https://addons.mozilla.org/addon/udemyspeeds/).

 This extension add new playback rates to udemy videos.
-Is not intended to modiffy the original functionality of Udemy's web page, the extensión just add new posibilities.
+Is not intended to modify the original functionality of Udemy's web page, the extensión just add new possibilities.
 This extensión does not add the option to download the video courses, and it will never be added.

-Avalible speeds
+Available speeds

 Default Udemy's speeds